-- (b) NMLS Fees.
+(b) NMLS Fees.
 NMLS charges a fee to process the application.
 Such fee is determined by NMLS and must be paid by the applicant at the time it files the application.
-The current fee is set in NMLS and posted on the NMLS Resource Center website (nationwidelicensingsystem.org). - (c) All fees are nonrefundable and nontransferable. - (d) Insufficient Funds Fee.
+The current fee is set in NMLS and posted on the NMLS Resource Center website (nationwidelicensingsystem.org).

+(d) Insufficient Funds Fee.
 The Commissioner may collect a fee in an amount determined by the Commissioner not to exceed \$50 for any returned check, credit card chargeback, or failed automated clearinghouse (ACH) payment.
 A fee assessed under this subsection will be invoiced in NMLS and must be paid in NMLS.